uneeth/Yelp/README.md

 Libraries Used:

-h5py: For storing the image data.
+  1. h5py: For storing the image data.

-simplejson: For processing the input json file.
+  2. simplejson: For processing the input json file.

-keras: For preprocessing of image data and applying deep learning methodologies.
+  3. keras: For preprocessing of image data and applying deep learning methodologies.

-PIL (Python Image Library): For processing Images in Python.
+  4. PIL (Python Image Library): For processing Images in Python.

-sklearn: For splitting data set, applying grid search and Stratified-K fold.
+  5. sklearn: For splitting data set, applying grid search and Stratified-K fold.

-Numpy & Pandas for processing data.
+  6.Numpy & Pandas for processing data.

 Evaluation: To evaluate the models and understand the results, Loss and Score metrics were used.